 Penalties are calculated based on 3 months’ interest.
 This means roughly $2,500 depending when they break during the term.

-On a fixed mortgage, you will pay a maximum of 3 months of interest or the ‘interest rate differential’ – meaning paying back the interest owed to the maturity of the term (based on higher posted rates)
+On a fixed mortgage, you will pay a maximum of 3 months of interest or the ‘interest rate differential’ – meaning paying back the interest owed until the maturity of the term (often based on much higher posted rates)

 If you break your mortgage after 1 year, your penalty would be $11,424.

 Yep, that’s a lot!
-Note that any cash back or notary fee paid by the bank will need to be reimbursed as well.
+Note that any cash back or fees paid by the bank at time of closing will need to be reimbursed as well.

 When are you losing?

-When the Bank of Canada raises the overnight rate so much that your variable rate is now much higher than the 5-year fixed rate.
+When the Bank of Canada raises the overnight rate so much that your variable rate costs more in interest than the 5-year fixed rate.

 Keep in mind that you will have saved for the entire time your variable rate was under the fixed.
-Only if the variable rate goes over 4.15%, are you losing.
+Only if the variable rate above the break even point, are you losing in this context.